 What is Broken Link?

 A broken link is a hyperlink that points to a page or resource that no longer exists, returning a 404 error.
-Broken links hurt SEO by wasting crawl budget and leaking link equity.
+Broken links hurt SEO by wasting crawl budget.

 What is a Broken Link?